 The Secretary will be the Administrative Assistant to the Dean of Social Sciences and Humanities.

 The Chair presides at meetings of the Council and is responsible for enforcing procedures and interpreting the Constitution and By-Laws.
-Should the Chair wish to debate any motion, he/she must vacate the chair, which shall be assumed by the Vice-Chair for the duration of that motion.
+Should the Chair wish to debate any motion, they must vacate the chair, which shall be assumed by the Vice-Chair for the duration of that motion.

 The Secretary compiles the official minutes of Council meetings, and cooperates with the Chair and Dean in arranging meetings and drawing up the agenda.